top of page

 Practice Areas

 Employment law can be a complex field to navigate, but an overview of the issues can be helpful - especially in understanding when you've been wronged in the workplace.
 If you've experienced any problems at work, you may be able to pursue legal action against your employer.
-Give us a call to discuss your options with an attorney.
+If you believe you are in need of legal help, contact us or another employment attorney in your area to discuss the details of your situation.

 WRONGFUL TERMINATION

 Employment in California is generally “at will.”
 Contrary to popular belief, however, this does not give employers free reign to terminate employees for any reason.
-If an employee is terminated for unfair reasons, it may give rise to a wrongful termination claim and the employee will be entitled to damages.
-If you think the circumstances surrounding your termination were unfair, contact us for a free case evaluation.
+If an employee is terminated for unfair reasons, it may give rise to a wrongful termination claim and the employee can be entitled to damages.

 fired man on steps.jpg